Health Professional Information

 Indications And Clinical Use

-DILANTIN INFATABS (phenytoin tablets USP) and DILANTIN-30 Suspension / DILANTIN-125 Suspension (phenytoin oral suspension) are indicated for the control of generalized tonic-clonic (grand mal) and complex partial (psychomotor, temporal lobe) seizures.
+DILANTIN Infatabs (phenytoin chewable tablets USP) and DILANTIN-30 Suspension / DILANTIN-125 Suspension (phenytoin oral suspension USP) are indicated for the control of generalized tonic-clonic (grand mal) and complex partial (psychomotor, temporal lobe) seizures.

 Phenytoin serum level determinations may be necessary for optimal dosage adjustments (see DOSAGE AND ADMINISTRATION and ACTION AND CLINICAL PHARMACOLOGY).